pdorrell/sentence-word-search/docs/language-choice.md

 The important thing is that a URL can be shared or bookmarked that is specific to the choice of language.

+## "Other" choice in Selector

+The user can also choose an alternative language by choosing "Other" in the selector.
+Choosing this will active an input field in selector drop-down.

 ## Filler letters

 The 4 languages EN, ES, MI and QU have predefined: